microsoft/ignite-learning-paths-training-data/data10/demos/README.md

 - Azure Storage Accounts
 - Azure Data Factory

 1. Click on the resource groups
 1. Validate that 4 resources are listed:
     - Data factory (v2)
     - SQL data warehouse
     - SQL Server
     - Storage account

+## Validate the provisioning of data lake storage

 1. Click on the storage account
 1. Click on Containers
     - Validate that 2 containers **data** and **logs** are existing